szetyng/HLP5/README.md

 ### SingleR
 - The instructions currently only accepts register and literal offsets, VisUAL accepts numerical expressions and shifted registers, too
-- Remove zero offset, it should be equivalent to an instruction with no offsets.

 ### Top level
 - The current multipass assembler gives each line a 4 bytes address, because that is what is required by all the instructions included here.
 Further implementation of other instructions, such as `FIll` or `DCD`, would require changes to the `firstPass` function in `multiParseLine`